What to expect during a mammogram

 A mammogram takes about 20 minutes from start to finish.
-During a mammogram, a female technician will place a woman's breast between two plates.
-One of the plates takes an image of the breast, and the other holds the breast in place.
+A technician will place the breast between two plates.
+One plate takes an image of the breast, and the other holds the breast in place.

-Gently compressing the breast allows the technician to get a clearer image that displays all of the breast tissue.
-It also keeps the breast stable during the test.
+Gently compressing the breast keeps it stable and provides a clearer image of the breast tissue.

 Do mammograms hurt?